Pesticide legislation and consultation

 The ministry relies on the federal Pest Control Products Act, and the expertise of the PMRA of Health Canada, to evaluate and determine acceptable uses for pesticides registered for sale in B.C.

 - Integrated Pest Management Regulation (IPMR)

 - Integrated Pest Management Act and Regulation Summary (PDF, 526 KB)

-For more detailed summaries of the legislation please visit the Reports & Publications page.
+For more detailed summaries of the legislation please visit Reports and publications.